 It is our genetic nature as a species to believe as young children that our parents and elders are right.
 We watch them to see what's what.
 Later on we can judge for ourselves and rebel if need be, but when we're just months old, or a year or two, and a parent looks at us with impatience, or disgust, or disdain, or just leaves us there to cry and doesn't answer us even though we're longing to be embraced and nurtured, we assume that something must be wrong with us.
 Unfortunately, at that age it's impossible to think there might be something wrong with them.

 Jean Liedloff, The Continuum Concept

 The topic of family issues is vast.
-My focus will be on being mistreated by parents and other caregivers (which many of us remember even decades later) and on being bullied by siblings.
+My focus will be on children/teens—or you, in your past—being mistreated by parents and other caregivers (which many of us remember even decades later) and on being bullied by siblings.